Air Quality and Lung Cancer Survival Rate

 If you are affected by poor air quality you should consult an Asthma and Allergy specialist.
 The Baz Allergy, Asthma and Sinus Center has 15 offices throughout the Central Valley and Bay Area to help patients treat allergies and manage asthma.
 Our allergists are expert in helping patients who suffer due to specific issues related to California’s air quality.
 Contact or office today at 559-436-4500 to schedule your appointment.

-This entry was posted in Uncategorized on August 9, 2016 by Baz Team.
+This entry was posted in Uncategorized on August 9, 2016 by Bobbie Byrd.

 Patient Education